ucsb-cs32/s21/_lab/lab03.md

 Finally, we will practice using the standard sorting algorithm, by writing some specified *compare predicates* to sort the data on various fields.

 Note that the hospital data from CORGIS is stored in a csv file: hosptials.csv To support reading in this data, there is a new parse.cpp and parse.h, which reads in this new data (it is incomplete until you design the rating data type).
-To allow for economic comparisons as well, demogData has two new econmic fiels (median income and percentage of the population below the poverty line).
+To allow for economic comparisons as well, demogData has one new economic field (percentage of the population below the poverty line).
 The new parse.cpp now also reads in this data for you.  *Note that if you look carefully at parse.cpp you will see that there is a good deal of redundancy in the functions for reading hospital data or demographic data.
 This is something we will strive to fix next week.

 Task 1
 ============